 -- analyse, interpret and evaluate scientific information.

-In the 2016 examinations, just over 65% of my students achieved A*-B grades - approximately 15% above the national average.
+I now tutor full time, but when teaching, in the 2016 examinations, just over 65% of my students achieved A*-B grades - approximately 15% above the national average.
 For all my classes the 'value-added' was within the top 10% nationally with some classes achieving within the top 1%.
-In 2017, while teaching the new linear A-level specification for the first time, the percentage of high grades and value added was the same for my classes and nearly all of my private tutees achieved A*-B grades at A-level.
+In 2017, while teaching the new linear A-level specification for the first time, the percentage of high grades and value added was the same for my classes.
+In 2017 the majority of my regular tutees achieved A*-B, with 2 achieving C grades at A-level.

 Everything a tutor does influences a students' progress, but what techniques have been shown to have the greatest impact on exam performance?